Tikveš plain

 Tikveš plain (Тиквеш) is situated in central North Macedonia.
 It is known for an artificial lake, which is the site of the Tikveš Hydroelectric Power Station.
 It is home to the towns of Kavadarci and Negotino.
 Famous for its wine, Tikveš is the center of the Macedonian wine production which has been cultivated for more than 120 years.
 The region is also famous for its yogurt and sour milk.
+It was also the site of the Tikveš uprising in late June 1913.

 Environment

 Important Bird Area

 The lake forms the centre of a 25,500 ha tract, encompassing arable land, forest, shrubland and wetland, that has been designated an Important Bird Area (IBA) by BirdLife International because it supports populations of rock partridges, black storks, Eurasian eagle-owls, Egyptian vultures, short-toed snake-eagles, golden eagles, lesser kestrels, eastern subalpine warblers, western rock nuthatches, eastern black-eared wheatears and black-headed buntings.

 Wine industry

 A large fertile plain of about 2,000 km2 makes up the Tikveš district (part of Povardarie region), located in central North Macedonia and enclosed by mountain highlands on three sides.
 It consists of gentle undulating hills at an average of 300 m above sea-level.
 Its climate is characterized by long, hot summers and mild and rainy sub-mediterranean winters with an average of 460 mm of rainfall each year.
 Spring is shorter here and Autumn is a bit longer and warmer.

 Its altitude varies between 110 and 650 m.
 The Vardar River, the country's principal river, cuts the valley into western and eastern sections.
 These two sections are very different in their relief, climate, surface waters, soil quality and flora and fauna.
 The valley's eastern section is arid and sparsely populated, while the western section is fertile and, compared to that of the east, much more densely populated.
 This area is also rich in forests, minerals and pastureland, with vineyards and orchards.